karmaniverous/blog/collections/_posts/2024-11-17-using-whatsapp-desktop-with-multiple-accounts.md

 ---
 # prettier-ignore
 title: "Using Two WhatsApp Accounts on the Same Desktop"
-excerpt: "Need to use your personal and business WhatsApp accounts at the same time on the same Windows desktop?
+excerpt: "Need to use your personal and business WhatsApp accounts at the same time on the same desktop?
 Here's how!"
 header:
   og_image: /assets/images/related-posts-banner.jpg
   teaser: /assets/images/related-posts-square.jpg